Life As a City and Regional Planning Aide

 - Participate in and support team planning efforts.

-Below is a list of the skills most City and Regional Planning Aides say are important on the job.
+These are the skills City and Regional Planning Aides say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.